richgieg/LinuxServerConfig/README.md

 ```

 ##SSH ACCESS INSTRUCTIONS
 To access the server via SSH, use the information below.
+This information is only temporary, however, since the virtual machine only needs to be provisioned long enough for this project to be graded by Udacity.
 ```
 Server IP: 52.34.202.209
 SSH Port: 2200